XANi/goneric/README.md

 ### Parallel

 * `ParallelMap` - like `Map` but runs function in parallel up to specified number of goroutines.
 Ordered.
-* `ParallelMap` - like `MapMap` but runs function in parallel up to specified number of goroutines.
+* `ParallelMapMap` - like `MapMap` but runs function in parallel up to specified number of goroutines.
 Ordered.
 * `ParallelMapSlice` - like `MapSlice` but runs function in parallel up to specified number of goroutines.
 Ordered.
 * `ParallelMapSliceChan` - runs slice elements thru function and sends it to channel
 * `ParallelMapSliceChanFinisher` - runs slice elements thru function and sends it to channel.